Reference Services Policy

-The Glen Ellyn Public Library is committed to providing excellent reference service to all patrons, regardless of age, race, sex, disability, social or economic status.
-Staff of the Adult Services and Youth Services Departments will assist patrons in the use of reference resources and library materials; provide current, accurate information in a timely manner; provide readers’ advisory service; and provide interlibrary loan and supplementary reference services to Glen Ellyn cardholders.
-Trained reference staff will provide reference service during all hours that the Library is open.
+The Glen Ellyn Public Library is committed to providing excellent reference service to all members, regardless of age, race, sex, disability, social, or economic status.
+Staff of the Adult and Youth Departments will assist members in the use of reference resources and library materials; provide current, accurate information in a timely manner; provide readers’ advisory service; and provide interlibrary loan and supplementary reference services to Glen Ellyn cardholders.
+Trained reference staff will provide reference service during all hours that the library is open.
 All reference questions will be treated with impartiality and confidentiality.

-In order to provide effective service to all patrons in an equitable manner, certain priorities and limits have been established.
-Answering patron questions takes precedence over all other staff duties.
-In general, in-person questions will take precedence over questions received by telephone, mail, via the Internet or other means, but all questions will receive a response within 24 hours.
-The time that can be spent on an individual question depends on whether other patrons or questions are waiting.
-To insure that patrons do not have to wait too long for service, generally no more than 10 minutes will be spent with a patron while others are waiting.
-If the question cannot be answered within that time, the staff member will offer to continue the search and contact the patron with the answer later.
+In order to provide effective service to all members in an equitable manner, certain priorities and limits have been established.
+Answering member questions takes precedence over all other staff duties.
+In general, in-person questions will take precedence over questions received by telephone, mail, via the Internet, or other means.
+The time that can be spent on an individual question depends on whether other members or questions are waiting.
+To insure that members do not have to wait too long for service, generally no more than 10 minutes will be spent with a member while others are waiting.
+If the question cannot be answered within that time, the staff member will offer to continue the search and contact the member with the answer later.

 Formal Instruction and Orientation

 Instruction classes in the use of various forms of technology and library resources are provided on a regular basis.
 Members are encouraged to ask at the 2nd Floor Information Desk whenever they have questions of any kind.

 Orientation tours and library instruction for groups can be provided with sufficient advance notice.